Skip to content

 components: [root, title, button]") end subgraph "Client-Side Buffer (Map)" C("root: {id: 'root', component: 'Column', children: ['title', 'button']}") D("title: {id: 'title', component: 'Text', text: 'Welcome'}") E("button: {id: 'button', component: 'Button', child: 'button_label'}") end subgraph "Rendered Widget Tree" F(Column) --> G(Text: 'Welcome') F --> H(Button) end A -- "Parsed and stored" --> C A -- "Parsed and stored" --> D A -- "Parsed and stored" --> E

-A2UI relies on a strictly defined relationship between the UI structure (Components) and the state (Data Model).
-This section defines the precise mechanics of path resolution, variable scope during iteration, and the specific behaviors of two-way binding for interactive components.
+This section describes how UI components represent and reference data from the Data Model.
+A2UI relies on a strictly defined relationship between the UI structure (Components) and the state (Data Model), defining the mechanics of path resolution, variable scope during iteration, and interpolation.

 Data bindings in A2UI are defined using JSON Pointers (RFC 6901).
 How a pointer is resolved depends on the current Evaluation Scope.